Author(s): Connor Campbell

 What the Press would say:

 The Hot Zone follows three stories of deadly viruses and their affects on human nature.
 It’s not a disaster film, but rather an intellectual serious drama about what actually has happened and what could.
 That is much scarier than a fabricated outbreak in a populated area.
 Ridley Scott has captured the essence of Richard Preston’s hit 1994 novel perfectly.
 He keeps us on the edge of our seats without ever having to show an actual outbreak.
 Throughout the whole film, only 4 people have diseases.
 This keeps us in the story, rather than distracted by chaos and death.
 The film is divided into 3 parts that don’t intertwine.
 The only thing they have in common is a virus.
 The style is refreshingly different from the typical interwoven urban drama.
 It tells us brilliant stories without boring us by stretching out too long.
 The cast is exemplary, especially on the part of Sophie Okonedo and Mathieu Amalric.
 Amalric plays a ladies man who is stricken with Marburg virus and Okonedo plays a nurse afraid of facing the fact she is dying of Ebola.
 Their performances aren’t your typical sick person acting.
 Their characters become lifeless shells in a way, just viruses with a face.
-Overall, The Hot Zone is the most frightening, most intense, and by far, the best film of the year. ****/****
+Overall, The Hot Zone is the most frightening, most intense, and by far, the best film of the year. ****/****FYC:

 Best Picture- Ridley Scott & Richard Preston